fictzio/rpg-markdown/parsing.md

 ### Example

-The headings "Monsters", "NPCs" or "Encounters" could be recognized as [collections](/#collection) based game specific definitions.
+The headings “Monsters”, “NPCs” or “Encounters” could be recognized as [collections](/#collection) based game specific definitions.
 Next level headingings should be parsed into game entities based on collection type.

 ### Chunks

-When text is used as plot element or game entity it is split into "chunks" of text.
+When text is used as plot element or game entity it is split into “chunks” of text.
 The text usually contain attributes for the game entitiy or plot element.

-A chunk can be "used" as a plot element to set or alter game entities.
+A chunk can be “used” as a plot element to set or alter game entities.
 The narrator might have to confirm change of data.
 A writeup of a scene may change the weather of the location, the time for universe or the mood for the actors.

 ### Collection